akmalovaa/telegram-webhook-exporter/README.md

 # Telegram Webhook info exporter

-This is a Prometheus exporter for Telegram Bot API [getWebhookInfo](https://core.telegram.org/bots/api#webhookinfo)
+This is a very simple Prometheus exporter for Telegram Bot API [getWebhookInfo](https://core.telegram.org/bots/api#webhookinfo) to check the work of the telegram bot via webhook

 Used JSON info GET URL - https://api.telegram.org/YOUR_TOKEN/getWebhookInfo